 In 2008, after travelling to Ireland and Iceland, I decided I wanted to pursue a career in something I was really passionate about: I wanted to become a Travel Photographer, like Steve McCurry, David Duchemin or Mitchell Kanashkevich, just to name a few.

 But I had no idea where or how to start.
 How do you become a professional photographer?
-How do you go on assignments, document interesting subjects, write about them and get published in a big national magazine?
+How do you go on assignments, document interesting subjects, write about them and get published in a big magazine?

 I usually don’t trust any online courses.
 I’ve seen many others, promising you’ll become a professional writer/photographer in just a few weeks, with flashy animated gifs and fake testimonials by overly-enthusiastic “students” (who never got published anywhere).